bbw7561135/CS225_Data_Structure/Daily_Exercise/README.md

-A directory with daily programming exercises of C++, focusing on data structure and algorithm.\n Tasks of the day are written in PTOD.txt files.
+A directory with daily programming exercises of C++, focusing on data structure and algorithm.'\n' Tasks of the day are written in PTOD.txt files.